When choosing the source and target language codes, keep a few things in mind.

 The same applies to choosing a target language: if you chose “es_ES” for European Spanish, stick to it and use it across all projects; don’t use generic “es” in one of the projects.

 Following these two simple guidelines will help you keep things organized and manageable.
-What we're trying to avoid is the situation when you'll have to explain to your internal teams and/or translators:
+What we're trying to avoid is the situation when you'll have to explain to your internal teams and translators:

 Look, in our iOS project, although it says “es”, it’s LatAm Spanish; while in the Android project, there is a separate "es_419" target language - this one is for LatAm Spanish, and then there is also “es”, but that one is for European Spanish.

-Be precise and consistent, and it will be easy to manage your languages and translations!
+Be precise and consistent, and managing your languages and translations will be easy!